spring-cloud/spring-cloud-connectors/README.md

   cloud and service connectors.
 - **[spring-service-connector](spring-cloud-spring-service-connector)**: A Spring Library that
   exposes application and cloud information and discovered services as Spring beans of the appropriate type.
-For example, SQL services will be injected as `javax.sql.DataSource`s with optional connection pooling.
+For example, SQL services will be exposed as `javax.sql.DataSource`s with optional connection pooling.
 - Cloud connectors:
  - **[cloudfoundry-connector](spring-cloud-cloudfoundry-connector)**: Connector for [Cloud Foundry](http://cloudfoundry.org).